Founder-Trustforge/trustforge/GENESIS_STANDARD.md

 ## How to Submit
 1. Deploy your project’s core wallet or ENS
 2. Perform trust-building actions
-3. Submit for scoring at [ethosifi.xyz](https://ethosifi.xyz) (coming soon)
+3. Submit for scoring at [ethosifi.com](https://ethosifi.com)

 > This standard is open for community feedback.
 Propose changes via GitHub Issues.

-© 2026 EthosiFi Protocol — Building the immune system for Web3.
+© 2026 EthosiFi Protocol — Building the immune system for Web3/Web4